oozdal/oozdal/README.md

 - Particularly interested in designing cutting-edge machine learning and AI platforms by leveraging Large Language Models (LLMs).

-- Enjoy testing, deploying and monitoring ML models in production environments.
+- Passionate about using GitHub Actions and CircleCI to create robust CI/CD pipelines, automating the deployment, testing, and monitoring of ML models in production environments.

 - Also, enjoy developing machine learning pipelines that align with and advance strategic business objectives.

-- Passionate about the intersection of image processing and machine learning, such as mineral exploration and autonomous vehicles.
+- Keen on exploring the intersection of image processing and machine learning, such as mineral exploration and autonomous vehicles.

 - Passionate about building scalable and reliable AWS cloud architectures and currently preparing for the AWS Developer Associate Exam to further validate and enhance my DevOps skills.